 Why you should use power tools

 - Power tools can do complex jobs.
 Since power tools are composed of many moving parts, they can do hard and complex jobs easily.
 And some power tools don’t have a manual counterpart, such as the jackhammer.
+However, it may experience wear and tear with frequent use and eventually need industrial tooling repair.
+It is essential to regularly maintain and service your power tools to ensure they continue to function at their best and avoid costly breakdowns.

 - It can get the job done faster.
 Unlike hand tools, you can carry on repairs and projects easier and faster with power tools.
 You don’t even need a lot of people to work in your garage.